wiseman-timelord/RamDisk-SL-Runner/README.md

 set "ramdisk_software_path=C:\System Files\RamDisk\ramdisk.exe"
 ```
 3. Run script, fireworks begin, see `PREVIEW` section.
+4. Ensure that when the viewer is running for the first time, you set the `cache` folder to the ramdrive letter, then exit the viewer, the script will then prompt to relog, so do that.
+- The idea is you leave the batch in the background, so that it catches the exit, and acts appropriately.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.